Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ##### Advanced Topic: Connecting to a Microsoft Access Database

-To use an Access database you'll need a JDBC Driver [here](http://ucanaccess.sourceforge.net/site.html){:target="_blank"}
+To use an Access database you'll need a JDBC Driver [here](http://ucanaccess.sourceforge.net/site.html){:target="_blank"}.

-You will need to install the jars in the 3sixty-admin web app.
-[This post](https://stackoverflow.com/questions/21955256/manipulating-an-access-database-from-java-without-odbc/21955257#21955257){:target="_blank"} tells you the jars you will need:
+You will need to install the JARs in the 3sixty-admin web app.
+[This post](https://stackoverflow.com/questions/21955256/manipulating-an-access-database-from-java-without-odbc/21955257#21955257){:target="_blank"} tells you the JARS you will need:

-Place them into `3sixty-admin/WEB-INF/lib`
+Place them into `3sixty-admin/WEB-INF/lib`.

-After installing the jars you should be able to start Federation Services and use the JDBC connector as per usual.
+After installing the JARs you should be able to start Federation Services and use the JDBC connector.

 **Example JDBC to BFS Oracle Integration**

-This process will walk you through setting up an integration from a JDBC Repository to a BFS Output system.
+This process walks you through setting up an integration from a JDBC Repository to a BFS Output system.

 1. **Create a JDBC Auth Connector**:

    For Oracle there are a couple of things to note:

    * The username must be all caps
    * The SID/Schema must be all caps as well
    * The username can be different from the Schema name, but obviously needs permissions to that Schema.
    * Note the Driver class

 2. **Create a JDBC Discovery Connector**:

    Set the authentication connector to be the auth connector created above.
 For Oracle, the above will get all objects in your database.

-Trouble Shooting:
+   Troubleshooting:

    Remove any ojdbc jar file from the 3Sixty-admin/WEB-INF/lib directory and put in the ojdbc jar for your Oracle version.
 For Oracle 12c as an example that would be ojdbc8.jar.

    The schema pattern should be set to the schema you want.
 Oracle seems to hang if you leave that field blank.

    Table types can be a comma delimited list of the following:

    * TABLE
    * VIEW
    * SYSTEM TABLE
    * GLOBAL TEMPORARY
    * LOCAL TEMPORARY
    * ALIAS
    * SYNONYM

 3. **Create an integration connector for JDBC**:
-4. **Create an integration connector for BFS.** **NOTE**: BFS does not have an authentication connector.
+4. **Create an integration connector for BFS.**

+   > **Note:** BFS does not have an authentication connector.

-5. **Create a job with the repo connector** as your jdbc integration connector and the output connector as your BFS integration connector:
+5. **Create a job with the repo connector** as your JDBC integration connector and the output connector as your BFS integration connector.

 6. **Edit the BFS Tab**:

    Chose your output folder path that must exist ahead of time.
 Check the **Include Un-Mapped Properties** check box.
 Leave the rest as the default like the above picture.

 7. **Edit the JDBC Tab**:

 ::: Configuration Some things to note about this configuration: